We the People: A Book Club

 “Each of the books is honest about where we are in relation to our ideals,” says Julia Davis, a fellow with the Practicing Democracy Project and creator and coordinator of the book club.
 “They hold up tough love as a form of patriotism and, hopefully, inspire in their readers compassionate action as an alternative to a feeling of powerlessness.”

-The program gives participants an opportunity to strengthen their vision of democracy and their connections with others via its free monthly reading guides and an option to join a practice circle at any time for $24.
-We the People Book Club begins a new selection each month and runs through August of 2019.
+The program gives participants an opportunity to strengthen their vision of democracy and their connections with others via its free monthly reading guides.
+We the People Book Club begins a new selection each month, offering a full year of reading.